 To determine if an environmental justice population would be disproportionally adversely impacted by the Project, the existence and location of substantial minority and low-income populations within the Study Area was determined.
-Minority and low-income populations within the affected areas were compared to the statewide average.
-Environmental justice populations were identified where either the environmental justice population 1) is greater than 50 percent of the affected area's population, or 2) is greater than 50 percent of the statewide or citywide average (Environmental Justice Guidance, Federal Transit Administration, Region VII).
+Minority and low-income populations within the affected areas were compared to the statewide or citywide average.
+Environmental justice populations were identified where either the environmental justice population percentage 1) is greater than 50 percent of the affected area's population, or 2) exceeds the statewide or citywide environmental justice percentage by more than 50 percent, as shown in Appendix D (FTA, 2012).

 Using GIS data as well as spatial and demographic data from the 2010 Census and the ACS, the counties and cities in the Study Area were analyzed to highlight areas of substantial minority populations and/or low-income populations.
 Counties, cities, and/or census tracts within the Study Area were then highlighted for environmental justice populations.
-The potential for clusters of environmental justice populations being disproportionately adversely affected were evaluated and documented.
+The potential for clusters of environmental justice populations to incur disproportionately high and adverse impacts was evaluated and documented.